jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - ``--requirement`` is another option that can be passed to the ``install`` argument to install `python packages`_ from a given file
   - ``requirements.txt`` is the file that contains a list of `python packages`_ for pip_ to install

-* I use pip_ to see the packages that are now installed
+* I use pip_ to see the packages that are now installed in the `virtual environment`_

   .. code-block:: python